Pub-Dev/Mellon.MultiTenant/README.md

 #### `WithCustomTenantConfigurationSource<T>()`

-- `T` must be an implementation of the interface `ITenantConfigurationSourceWhen` use it to define new a source of configurations for the tenants, for example, if the tenant settings are stored on XML files you could create something like this:
+- `T` must be an implementation of the interface `ITenantConfigurationSource` use it to define new a source of configurations for the tenants, for example, if the tenant settings are stored on XML files you could create something like this:

 ```csharp
 public class LocalXmlTenantSource : ITenantConfigurationSource